Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study tests whether a structured, music-based training program called the Ronnie Gardiner Method can improve balance and quality of life in people who had a stroke more than six months ago.
-Eighty adults will be randomly assigned to either 12 weeks of twice-weekly RGM training or a control group.
-The main goal is to see if balance improves, with secondary measures looking at walking, arm function, thinking skills, and well-being.
+This study tests whether the Ronnie Gardiner Method (RGM) — a program that combines coordinated movements, spoken cue words, and rhythmic music — can improve balance and quality of life in people who had a stroke more than six months ago.
+Eighty adults will be randomly assigned to either 12 weeks of twice-weekly RGM sessions or a no-treatment control group.
+The main focus is on balance, with additional measures of walking, arm function, memory, and well-being.

 Disclaimer Read more